May 31st

 It is all in the attitude!

 When an act of giving is performed, it is debited into one's account of virtues immediately.
-'Giving', is not necessarily what is donated.
-Even something lost to natural calamities like fire and water can be accounted for sacrifice, provided the approach is right.
-Even if possessions are stolen or seized by the kings or law enforcers (could be as tax or in any other form), when handled gracefully, can be accredited as dānam too.
+'Giving' is not necessarily what is donated.
+The poet says that even something lost to natural calamities like fire and water can be accounted for sacrifice if only the approach is right.

 pada vigrahaH: